Bekacru/better-call/README.md

 #### Query Schema

+The `query` option accepts a validator that implements the standard schema interface such as `zod`, `valibot`, `arktype` and others.
+You can see the complete list [here](https://github.com/standard-schema/standard-schema/tree/main?tab=readme-ov-file#what-schema-libraries-implement-the-spec).

-The `query` option accepts a zod schema and will validate the request query.
-If the request query doesn't match the schema, the endpoint will throw an error.
-If it's mounted to a router, it'll return a 400 error.
+It validates the request and if the input does not match the schema, the endpoint throws an error (or returns a 400 response if mounted).

 ```ts
 const createItem = createEndpoint("/item", {